minershive/hiveon-kb/hiveon-asic-firmware/S9-(S9i-S9j)/s9installation.md

 title: Installation guide S9 (S9i, S9j)
 parent_category: Hiveon ASIC Firmware
 category: S9 (S9i, S9j)
+meta_description: Follow this instruction to install the Hiveon ASIC firmware on your Antminer of the S9 series.
 ---

 ___The installation process is the same for T9+.___